• ECTS

 Objectives

 The aim of this course is to familiarize students with the study and use of perception systems for robots.
-Its ambition is to ensure that a student who has taken it is able to read and understand a scientific article in this field, and to participate in the development of a robot's perception system by being a driving force in its design.
+Its ambition is to ensure that students who have taken the course are able to read and understand scientific articles in this field and participate in the development of a robot's perception system by contributing ideas to its design.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

-The objective of this course is to make the student familiar with perception systems for robots.
+The objective of this course is to familiarize students with perception systems for robots.
 How to design a perception system?
 How to model it?
 How to use the sensor information?
-Its ambition is to enable the student to read and understand a scientific article in this field and to participate in the development of a robot's perception system.
+Its ambition is to enable students to read and understand a scientific article in this field and to participate in the development of a robot's perception system.

 Contact Hours: